Simplified Sparse Attention via Gist Tokens: Conclusions

 \section{Conclusions}

 We presented \toolName{}, a framework that unifies gist-based context compression with sparse attention through selective unfolding.
 By leveraging interleaved gist tokens as both compressed summaries and learned routing signals, \toolName{} enables query-adaptive recovery of fine-grained detail without architectural modifications, external indexers, or non-differentiable gates.
 The framework naturally extends to hierarchical gist-of-gist compression, achieving logarithmic per-step decoding complexity through coarse-to-fine selection.
 Experiments on LongBench and RAG benchmarks demonstrate consistent gains over both gist compression and sparse attention baselines across compression ratios from $8\times$ to $32\times$.
+Latency measurements further show that \toolName{} achieves up to a $3.37\times$ end-to-end decoding speedup over Flash-Decoding, while matching and eventually outperforming the FlashAttention baseline during prefill.